kugarocks/kugarocks.github.io/content/en/linux/proc/systemd.md

 N 5
 ```

-5 对应 `graphical.target`，N 表示上一次的 runlevel 为 No。
+5 corresponds to `graphical.target`, and N means the last runlevel was No.

 ```bash {frame="none"}
 who -r